Since version 2026, Flux 3D and Flux PEEC are no longer available.

 The following procedure is required to ensure that Flux and Compose are properly linked:

-• click on the Supervisor's Options button and then select Coupled software under Access paths.
+• click on the Supervisor's Options button and then select Coupled software under Access paths

 • then set the Compose environment script path to the file Compose.bat in the Compose installation folder found in Windows systems.
 The path to this file should be similar to Compose_Installation_Folder\Compose\ in the case of a standard installation.
 Alternatively, in Linux systems, set that path to file Compose, which is available in a path similar to Compose_Installation_Folder\scripts.

-Once the applications are linked, clicking on the Material Identification button should launch both Compose and the identification tool in Altair Compose's own environment, as shown in the Figure 1 below.
+Once the applications are linked, clicking on the Material Identification button launches both Compose and the identification tool in Altair Compose's own environment, as shown in the Figure 1 below.
 The Flux Material Identification main panel will then invite the user to choose which kind of B(H) magnetic property or iron losses model identification he wants to perform.

 Figure 1.
 Flux Material Identification panel after a successful startup.